shreyabirthare/public_lab2/README.md

 We have specified that the front-end service should provide a REST interface to the client, but have asked you to design the interfaces exposed by the two backend micro-services.
 As noted above, you can use REST API, RPC, RMI, gRPC, raw sockets, etc.

+**Note:** If you make your own message protocol to interact between the client and the server, or send something like "GET /stocks/stocks_name" as the message (because of the example GET /stocks/<stock_name> given in the instructions), know that this is wrong and will result in deducted points.

 ### Concurrency

 It's important that all your microservices can handle requests concurrently.
 You can use any of the